f2calv/multi-arch-container-dotnet/README.md

 This repository contains my learnings and provides a fully working example of building a .NET application container image that is capable of targetting multiple platform architectures - all from a single Dockerfile.

-If you find this repository of use then please give it a thumbs-up by giving this repository a :star: ... :wink:
+If you find this repository of use then please massage my ego by giving this repository a :star: ... :wink:

 ## Goals